ASL Interpreter Degree Program

-WWU offers the Bachelor of Science in Interpretation Studies in ASL-English online degree program to professionals who desire a career working with the deaf community.
-Upon completing this online degree, graduates will be proficient in American Sign Language, allowing them to work in various environments and professional settings as an interpreter.
+William Woods University offers the Bachelor of Science in Interpretation Studies in ASL-English online degree program to professionals who desire a career working with the deaf community.
+Upon completing this online ASL degree, graduates will be proficient in American Sign Language (ASL), allowing them to work in various environments and professional settings as an interpreter.
 Graduates will also gain a greater understanding of deaf culture and learn interpreting essentials for particular environments, including medical, educational and more.
-This online bachelor’s degree program also pairs well with WWU’s behavioral sciences and other majors, such as education.
+The William Woods online ASL bachelor’s degree program also pairs well with WWU’s behavioral sciences and other majors, such as education.

 The demand for qualified ASL-English interpreters is traditionally high and is increasing yearly.
 The National Interpreter Education Center has documented a nationwide shortage of qualified interpreters.
 Since 2008, anyone wishing to sit for the National Interpreter Certification (NIC) must have completed a two-year degree.
 Now, under new National Registry of Interpreters for the Deaf (RID) rules (July 2012), a four-year degree is required for anyone wishing to become nationally certified.
 A number of states are now discussing similar plans for state certification.